NathanCK/GWC-Intermediate-Week6/README.md

 * Create your own dictionary that contains three facts about yourself.
 * Ask the user for a key and check if the key exists.
 * If yes, ask for a value and update your dictionary with the input.
-* If not exists, add the input as an new item of your dicto
+* If not exists, add the input as an new item of your dictionary

 Show one of the TAs your code before moving on to the next part!
 ___